diqidoq/jass/README.md

 An easy out-of-the-box styling layer from the bottom up by using a creative class group naming approach, easy to learn and to reuse for each project, no matter how the markup is structured.
 With a footprint of only 70kb by settings limited to mid-range use (~200kb on max).

+> Read more about the term "Jasm" and where the term Jazz (music) comes from: https://en.wikipedia.org/wiki/Jazz_(word)

 Components:

  - borders: width, radius, directions and smart variations.